Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Budget Workhorse Strategy (ThinkPad E14 Gen 7)

-Low initial investment (under $800) with Core Ultra Series 2 efficiency bringing premium battery life to the budget sector.
+Low initial investment (around $950) with Core Ultra Series 2 efficiency — better efficiency than older budget business laptops.
 TCO remains manageable because replacement cost is accessible, allowing businesses to stay current with technology through shorter, affordable cycles.

 Framework Model Strategy